10 Types of Loyalty Program and How You Can Implement Them

 Loyalty programs are great tools to shape customer habits.
 Want users to shop through your mobile app, try new products, or increase order size?
 You can reward these actions directly.

-With rewards based incentives, gamified loyalty programs, or custom challenges, you can guide customers toward the behaviours that benefit both them and your business.
+With rewards-based incentives, gamified loyalty programs, or custom loyalty rules, you can guide customers toward the behaviours that benefit both them and your business.

 By aligning rewards with strategic goals, you create win-win scenarios that drive sustainable growth.